FAQ for Summer Intensive Studies New York

 The pre-college program is open to students between the ages of 16 and 18 who have not yet attended college.
 Students in this program explore and develop their skills in art and design as they create portfolio pieces for college admission.

 The college/adult-level program is open to adults and students at least 19 years of age.
-Students who are 18 years old and have completed a minimum of one year of college are also eligible to enroll in the college/adult level.
+Students who are 18 years old and have completed a minimum of one year of college are also eligible to enroll at the college/adult level.
 An academic transcript showing proof of eligibility must be submitted within two weeks of registration.
 Students receive intensive training in art and design that helps them develop their skills and define their academic and professional goals.
 Many students attend the college-level program to complement full-time degree programs and to build the skills and portfolios necessary for admission to graduate programs.

 What are the admission requirements?